External Contact Center Solutions

 Configure your chatbot such that it can transfer the conversation to an agent.

-- Add a Call API (API chatbot element) that informs the translation layer that the specific ConversationID must be routed to an agent.
+- Add an API element to inform the translation layer that the specific ConversationID must be routed to an agent.

-Infobip recommends that you use tags or metadata to add context to the conversation.
+To add context to the conversation, use tags and/or metadata.
 This helps the translation layer identify the relevant queue, language, or campaign in the CCaaS solution to which the conversation must the routed.
+Configure the chatbot to attach any required context to the conversation before it deploys the To Agent element.

 Hand Over to Agent